MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 ## Blockspace Supply

+The supply of blockspace is steady, at a constant rate of 4 MWU every ~10 on average.

-We can think of blockspace supply as being in one of two conditions.
+Relative to demand, we can think of being in one of two conditions at any given time.

 The first condition is the when blocks are **not** consistently full - we'll call this Blockspace Abundance.
 The other possible condition is when blocks **are** consistently full - Blockspace Scarcity.